 One of the greenest campuses in the state, SMC became the first community college in California to earn a Bronze-level Bike-Friendly University (BFU) award from the League of American Bicyclists, and has subsequently received the upgraded Silver BFU award, in two consecutive years - SMC remains the only California Community College to earn this certification.
 Along with the Sustainability Center and active student clubs, SMC offers a 'live laboratory,' an organic learning garden, a recycling program for electronic waste, commercial worm composting, and many other opportunities for students to become environmental leaders.
-The College took yet another step to help fight climate change by planting the first microforest on a U.S. community college campus.

-Three other buildings funded by Measures AA and V have opened in the past decade on the main campus.
+Three other buildings funded by Measures AA and V have recently opened on the main campus.
 A 14,000-square-foot building opened in 2015 to house SMC's information technology resources.
 A 66,000-square-foot three story structure, the Core Performance Center, opened in 2017 and is home to SMC's dance and athletic programs, with spacious dance studios, men's and women's locker rooms, physical fitness labs, and a climbing wall.
 The building also houses a central cooling system for the campus.
 A new spacious three-story Student Services Center and underground parking garage opened in summer 2019.
 Also, a new site has been acquired immediately adjacent to the main campus and a project to house all of SMC's visual arts programs is underway.
 Under construction on the main campus is a major new addition to the Science Complex that will house additional labs, classrooms, and study spaces for math and science.